Los Angeles County Gives Go-Ahead For TV & Film Production To Resume, Releases Coronavirus Guidelines

 The coronavirus pandemic forced television and film productions throughout Los Angeles to shut down several months ago, but the county has officially released guidelines for getting everybody back to work again.
 On Thursday, the County of Los Angeles Department of Health revealed a document laying out the standards they are putting into place.
 This has soap opera fans, in particular, buzzing.
-Unfortunately, it sounds like it may still take some time before the cameras can start rolling.
+Unfortunately, it could be some time before the cameras can start rolling.

-General Hospital shut down production in mid-March, as did the other soaps and essentially all television and film projects.
-Governor Newsom of California recently announced June 12 as the date that filming could begin again in California.
-However, Los Angeles County initially was not ready to greenlight that.
+General Hospital shut down production in mid-March, as did many other soaps and most television and film projects.
+Gov. Newsom of California recently announced June 12 as the date that filming could begin again in California.
+However, Los Angeles County was not ready to greenlight that date, at first.

 Now, Los Angeles County has detailed its requirements.
 Technically, filming could begin again immediately.
 In reality, however, it will take some time for shows to have all of the necessary pieces in place.

 Production is required to scale down to utilize only “essential cast and crew,” and scenes requiring significant physical contact are discouraged.
-This means that romantic scenes and fight scenes may be far and few between on soaps for a while.
+This means that romantic scenes and fight scenes may be a rarity for some soaps, at least in the near future.

 Masks are required to be used by cast and crew as much as possible.
 In addition, cast members are encouraged to apply their own makeup and use their own props, like their personal cellphones, when possible.
 Cast members must also wash their hands before filming scenes.